-2.05:05 The program annually posts 7.0 series aggregated data and additional evidence reflecting program academic quality and student achievement on their program and/or departmental website.
-Such information shall be consistent with FERPA requirements.
+2.05.05 The program annually posts the most current 7.0 series data and additional evidence reflecting program academic quality and student achievement on their program and/or departmental website.
+Such information shall be consistent with The Family Educational Rights and Privacy Act (FERPA) requirements.